sshailesh49/argorollout-project/README.md

 kubectl argo rollouts dashboard
 ```

      This will open a local dashboard UI for Argo Rollouts via port-forward.

 ---

+## Pause duration can be specified with an optional time unit suffix.
+Valid time units are "s", "m", "h".
+Defaults to "s" if not specified.

+    spec:
+      strategy:
+        canary:
+          steps:
+            - pause: { duration: 10 } # 10 seconds
+            - pause: { duration: 10s } # 10 seconds
+            - pause: { duration: 10m } # 10 minutes
+            - pause: { duration: 10h } # 10 hours
+            - pause: {} # pause indefinitely
+    If no duration is specified for a pause step, the rollout will be paused indefinitely.
+To unpause, use the argo kubectl plugin promote command.

+# promote to the next step
+    kubectl argo rollouts promote <rollout>